-.The concept of One Person Company [OPC] is a new vehicle/form of business, which was introduced by The Companies Act, 2013 [No.18 of 2013], thereby enabling the Entrepreneur(s) to carry on the business in the Sole-Proprietor in order to form of business in order to enter into a Corporate Framework.
+.The concept of One Person Company [OPC] is a new vehicle/form of business, which was introduced by The Companies Act, 2013 [No.18 of 2013], thereby enabling the Entrepreneur(s) to carry on the business in the Sole-Proprietor to form of business to enter into a Corporate Framework.

 One Person Company is thus a hybrid of a Sole-Proprietor and a Company form of business.
 It has been provided with the concessional/relaxed requirements under the one person Act.